-- 15.36 Where personal data has been collected for the purpose of prosecution, investigation, civil proceedings and associated proceedings and appeals, paragraph 1(h) of the Fifth Schedule may apply to exempt such personal data from the access request.
-Organisations are thus not required to provide the requested information.
-Further, under paragraph 1(e) of the Fifth Schedule, access need not be provided in respect of a document related to a prosecution if all proceedings related to the prosecution have not been completed. - 15.37 Where personal data has been collected prior to the commencement of prosecution and investigations but is nonetheless relevant to the proceedings, an individual should obtain access through criminal and civil discovery avenues rather than through the Access Obligation under the PDPA.
+Where personal data has been collected prior to the commencement of prosecution 15.37 and investigations but is nonetheless relevant to the proceedings, an individual should obtain access through criminal and civil discovery avenues rather than through the Access Obligation under the PDPA.
 The intent of the Access Obligation is to ensure that organisations remain accountable for the personal data of individuals in their possession or under their control, including ensuring the accuracy and proper use of the personal data.
 The Data Protection Provisions of the PDPA do not affect discovery obligations under law that parties to a legal dispute may have (e.g. pursuant to any order of court).
 For instance, if criminal disclosure of civil discovery regimes are applicable, section 4(6) of the PDPA applies, and any request for access to the personal data should be made pursuant to any other written laws providing for such disclosure or discovery applications.
 A possible advantage of obtaining access to personal data through the discovery process is that it allows the requestor to obtain un-redacted and complete documents, while and access request would grant the requestor only his personal data, with other content redacted.